aditya-tallhari/aditya-tallhari/README.md

 ### About Me

-- Currently a 2nd-year B.Tech student in Computer Engineering at R.C.
+- Currently a 3rd-year B.Tech student in Computer Engineering at R.C.
 Patel Institute of Technology, Shirpur
-- Passionate about building Android apps using Java and Firebase
 - Developing full-stack web applications with React, Tailwind CSS, and Firebase
 - Working on **EcoConnect**, a platform that promotes sustainable living
 - Open to collaboration on meaningful and impactful technology projects
-- Currently exploring: Next.js and Backend Development
+- Currently exploring: React.js and Backend Development
 - Reach me at:
   - Email: adityatallare797@gmail.com
   - LinkedIn: [linkedin.com/in/aditya-tallhari-005926284](https://www.linkedin.com/in/aditya-tallhari-005926284/)
 - Pronouns: He/Him
 - Motivated by curiosity about how modern apps are built and optimized
 ---

 ### Tech Stack